 Sustaining an injury or illness at work can be devestating – both physically and financially.
 This is where Workers Compensation comes in; the majority of employers in Florida are required to carry this insurance.
 If an employee is injured or made ill in the course of their work, Workers Comp is designed to cover medical costs and wage replacement.
 What do you need to know about this insurance?

-There are several aspects of a workers compensation which need to be documented properly.
+There are several aspects of Workers Compensation which need to be documented properly.
 If not, your claim could be denied by the employer altogether.
 The first and most important documentation required is proof that an actual injury occurred during the scope of your employment.
 How do you obtain this documentation?

 This medical treatment will document the injury and diagnose you with a condition.
 This will be solid proof that you actually suffered an injury on the job.
-Keep in mind, you must have an actual injury from the accident.
+Keep in mind, you must have an injury from the incident.
 For example, if you trip and fall over a rug but you do not sustain any injuries, a claim for workers compensation benefits will be denied.
-Your claim must be based on an actual injury.

 If you sustained an injury at work, the best practice is to notify your employer immediately of the incident.
-This notification can be made to any supervisor or manager within the company.
-As long as notification is made to someone within the management team.
-The second thing to make sure you do is to seek medical treatment so as to document the injury.
+Again, make sure you report to someone within the management team.
+The second step: make sure you seek medical treatment so as to document the injury.

 Following these steps helps you build the best “case” for a Workers Compensation claim.